-There’s a lot of confusion relating to LinkedIn.
+There's a lot of confusion related to LinkedIn.
 Some people see it as a social media network, like Facebook, while others view it as a job board.
-Both assumptions are correct, to a certain extent but, unlike Facebook, LinkedIn is more geared towards professionals and unlike most job boards, LinkedIn does more than just allow you to search for openings.
+Both assumptions are correct, to a certain extent but, unlike Facebook, LinkedIn is more geared towards professionals and unlike most job boards, LinkedIn does more than just allow you to search for opening.

 In our opinion, LinkedIn is an invaluable resource for students but to help convince you, here are the top five reasons why every student should be on LinkedIn:

-Getting ahead in any career is as much about who you know, as it is about what you know.
+Getting ahead in any career is as much as you know, as it is about what you know.
 Start by connecting with your peers and your university lecturers, then branch out into the industry that you want to work in.
-You never know when a connection will come in handy and the bigger your network, the more chance you have of being referred to a job role.
+You never know when to come in handy and the bigger your network.

-While LinkedIn is about much more than just searching for jobs, it is still incredibly useful when it comes to finding your next position – which makes LinkedIn particularly useful for students.
-You can program LinkedIn to send you job alerts for certain companies, industries or specific job titles so that you’ll never miss out on a great opportunity again.
+While LinkedIn is about much more than just searching for jobs, it is still incredibly useful when it comes to finding your next position - which makes LinkedIn particularly useful for students.
+You can program LinkedIn to send you job alerts for certain companies, industries or job titles so that you will never miss out on a great opportunity again.

-These days, when you apply for a job, your prospective employer will no doubt conduct an internet search into you.
-Students often get a bad rap over their social media presence, so by having a LinkedIn account as a student, you can show an entirely different (and more professional!) side to yourself.
-Having a LinkedIn account allow companies to find you with ease and, most importantly, to find the information that you want them to find.
+These days, when you apply for a job, your prospective employer will no doubt conduct internet search into you.
+Students often get a bad rap about their social media presence, so by having a LinkedIn account as a student, you can show an entirely different (and more professional!)
+Side to yourself.
+Having a LinkedIn account allows you to find yourself.

-Interviews are always nerve-wracking but by having an account on LinkedIn, you can conduct your own research into the company, and the employer, so that you can go into your interview feeling as prepared as possible.
+Interviews are always nerve-wracking but by having an account on LinkedIn, you can feel as prepared as possible.

 Having a LinkedIn account as a student proves that you are dedicated to pursuing a career.
-By being specific in your summary and connecting with people in the field that you’d like to end up in, you prove that you are putting in the time and effort required to succeed in your chosen career.
+By being specific in your summary and connecting with people in the field that you are in your chosen career.

 • Use a professional profile picture.